 Where Projects Fall Apart

 While the IT world often revolves around projects, often the practices and process come before people.
 And, in real life, that often translates to significant failure rates.
-One study by PricewaterhouseCoopers, reviewing 10,640 projects, found that only 2.5 percent of the companies completed all of their projects.
+One study by PricewaterhouseCoopers, reviewing 10,640 projects, found that only 2.5 percent of the organizations completed all of their projects.

 The same article highlights the cost of struggling projects, with a study that found the average cost overrun for IT projects is 27 percent.
 Worse, one in six projects has a cost overrun of 200 percent and a schedule overrun of 70 percent.
 Ultimately, with an estimated IT project failure rate between five and 15 percent, that’s $50 billion to $150 billion annually in the United States.